How To Make Aji Fry (Fried Horse Mackerel Recipe)

 Place the aji on a cutting board with its back facing you.
 Cut along the upper side of the bones and open the meat.
 Flip the fish and make a similar cut on the other side.
 Remove the central and side bones with a knife and scissors, then use tweezers to extract any small bones.
 Repeat with the other aji.

-3) Coating Aji for Deep-frying
+3) Coating Aji for Deep-Frying

 Sprinkle a pinch of salt and black pepper, then coat with all-purpose flour.
 Dip in the beaten egg and coat with breadcrumbs.
 Prepare the other aji in the same way.